-Net10 may assign Agreement with Customer to a successor entity, whether successor entity is owned and controlled by substantially the same ownership of Net10 or not.
-In the event of Assignment, successor entity will continue to provide service to Customer under all terms of this Agreement.
-Successor entity will replace all references to Net10 Internet Services, LLC (“Net10”) in the Agreement and all obligations of both Customer and Net10 (or Successor) will continue.
+Net10 may assign an Agreement with the Customer to a successor entity, whether the successor entity is owned and controlled by substantially the same ownership of Net10 or not.
+In the event of Assignment, the successor entity will continue to provide service to Customer under all terms of this Agreement.
+Successor entity will replace all references to Net10 Internet Services, LLC (“Net10”) in the Agreement, and all obligations of both Customer and Net10 (or Successor) will continue.

 10. Requests for Customer Information